Union City, New Jersey: Geography

 According to the United States Census Bureau, the city had a total area of 1.29 square miles (3.33 km2), all of which was land.
 Part of the New York metropolitan area, it is one of the municipalities which comprise North Hudson.
 Located atop the ridge of the lower Hudson Palisades (just south of the highest point in the county), many of its streets offer glimpses and views of the surrounding municipalities, the New York City skyline, and the New Jersey Meadowlands.

 The city is bisected by New Jersey Route 495, a vehicular cut built in conjunction with the Lincoln Tunnel.
 Soon after its construction, many street names were abandoned in favor of numbering in most of North Hudson starting at 2nd Street, just north of Paterson Plank Road, which runs through the city's only major park and creates its border with Jersey City.
 49th Street is the northern boundary with West New York.
 Apart from a small section between Bergen Turnpike and Weehawken Cemetery, Kennedy Boulevard, a major north–south thoroughfare, creates the western border with North Bergen.
 A former colonial road and previous border between the merged municipalities takes three names as it diagonally crosses the city's urban grid: Hackensack Plank Road, 32nd Street, and Bergen Turnpike.
 Most of the city north of the street, formerly Union Hill, shares its eastern border along Park Avenue with Weehawken.
 The southern section of the city, formerly West Hoboken, is indeed west of Hoboken, which it overlooks and is connected by the road which creates their shared border, the Wing Viaduct.

 The city borders the Hudson County municipalities of Hoboken, Jersey City, North Bergen, Weehawken and West New York.

-Unincorporated communities, localities and place names located partially or completely within the city include Union Hill and West Hoboken.
+It is the only municipality in Hudson County to be entirely surrounded by other county municipalities.